paularmstrong/swig/docs/getting-started.md

 In the example above the configs option `allowErrors: false` and the custom `foo` filter will only apply to `childEngine`.

 ### GOTCHA!
-Once the `tzOffset` option is set, either with a call to `.init()` or `.engine()` it will be set globally for all instances of the Swig engine.
-You shouldn't need to change this value from the same program runtime anyway.
+Whenever the `tzOffset` option is set, either with a call to `.init()` or `.engine()` it will be set globally for all instances of the Swig engine.
+You shouldn't need to change this value from the same program runtime more than once, so it is probably a good idea to just set it in `.init()` and then leave it alone.

 Parsing a Template <a name="parsing" href="#parsing">#</a>
 ------------------